AskAjay.ai

 Data & Privacy Policy

-What we collect: queries you submit to AskAjay, Canvas assessment responses (for scoring and optional benchmarking), and email addresses for account identification.
+What I collect: queries you submit to AskAjay, Canvas assessment responses (for scoring and optional benchmarking), and email addresses for account identification.

 No data is sold to third parties.
 Ever.
 No exceptions.